bioperl/bioperl.github.io/howtos/Bioperl_Objects.md

 A Mutation object allows for a basic description of a sequence change in the DNA sequence of a gene.
 The Mutator object takes in mutations, applies them to a LiveSeq gene and returns a set of Bio::Variation objects describing the net effect of the mutation on the gene at the DNA, RNA and protein level.

-The objects in the Bio::Variation and Bio::LiveSeq directories were originally designed for the "Computational Mutation Expression Toolkit" project at European Bioinformatics Institute (EBI).
-The result of using them to mutate a gene is a holder object, 'SeqDiff', that can be printed out or queried for specific information.
+The objects in [Bio::Variation](http://search.cpan.org/search?query=Bio::Variation) and [Bio::LiveSeq](http://search.cpan.org/search?query=Bio::LiveSeq) were originally designed for the "Computational Mutation Expression Toolkit" project at European Bioinformatics Institute (EBI).
+The result of using them to mutate a gene is a holder object, a "SeqDiff", that can be printed out or queried for specific information.
 For example, to find out if restriction enzyme changes caused by a mutation are exactly the same in DNA and RNA sequences, we can write:

 ``` perl
 use Bio::LiveSeq::IO::BioPerl;